dddrrreee/cs140e-25win/labs/14-nrf-networking/README.md

 Major extension:
   - You can always do this lab on hard mode and build your own from
-    scratch: you'll learn alot.
-The tests give reasonable iterfaces.
+    scratch: you'll learn a lot.
+The tests give reasonable interfaces.
-    Doing this plus a network bootloader would be a reasonable final project.
+    Doing this plus a network boot-loader would be a reasonable final project.

 --------------------------------------------------------------------------------